laravel/docs/artisan.md

 #### Alias Blacklist

 Typically, Tinker automatically aliases classes as you require them in Tinker.
-However, you may wish to never alias certain classes, which you may accomplish by listing the classes in the following array in your `tinker.php` config file:
+However, you may wish to never alias some classes.
+You may accomplish this by listing the classes in the `dont_alias` array of your `tinker.php` configuration file:

     'dont_alias' => [
         App\User::class,